 The appraiser (assessor) has nothing to do with the total amount of tax collected.
 His primary responsibility is to find the fair market value of your property, so that you may pay only your fair share of the tax burden.
 The sum of the budget requirements needed each year, by all taxing agencies (the Municipal Government, the County Government and the local Board of Education) determines what is called the tax rate.
 This tax rate is applied to your property’s assessed value.

 Tax Benefits for Veterans

 There are a few New Jersey property tax benefits.
 There is a $250 property tax deduction for veterans or their surviving spouses.
-To qualify, you must be an honorably discharged U.S. Armed Forces war veteran, or the unmarried surviving spouse of such a war veteran or the surviving spouse of a service person who served in time of war and died while on active duty.
-There are specific wartime service periods of active duty required for eligibility.
+To qualify, you must be an honorably discharged U.S. Armed Forces veteran, or the unmarried surviving spouse of such a veteran or the surviving spouse of a service person who died while on active duty.
 Please call for specific requirements.
 Claim Form V.S.S. must be obtained from and filed with the Clifton’s Assessing Department.

 Senior Citizen Tax Deduction